10 of the most endangered animals in Europe in 2025

 Aeolian wall lizards have relatively slender bodies, with flat, triangular-shaped heads.
 These lizards are agile climbers and often found on walls—as the name would suggest—and rocky outcrops.
 Their longer tails help them balance, but they can be detached from their bodies to help them escape from a threat.

-What is an Oltenia blind mole-rat?
-An Oltenia blind mole-rat, scientifically known as Spalax istricus, is a rodent species that lives underground.
+The Oltenia blind mole-rat (Spalax istricus) is a rodent species that lives underground.
 These critically endangered animals are relatively small and have greyish brown fur that helps them to blend into the soil in which they live.
 Their strong, cylindrical bodies and arms, as well as their claws, are adapted for digging through the soil.
 Despite being blind and appearing to have no eyes, they do have very small eyes sitting under their skin and fur that can detect light.
 They have a tail, though it is very short.

 Oltenia blind mole-rats are found in Romania, in steppe and forest-steppe grasslands.

-How many Oltenia blind mole-rats are left?
-It’s very possible that Oltenia blind mole-rats are already extinct.
-Despite extensive search efforts, no data has been recorded about their population in the last 30 years.
+However, it’s very possible that Oltenia blind mole-rats are already extinct.
+Despite extensive search efforts, no data has been recorded about their population in the last 40 years.
 They are therefore classified on the IUCN Red List as critically endangered.

-What is an angelshark?
-The angelshark (Squatina squatina) has a wide, flat body, resembling a ray or a skate.
-They’re usually a grey or brown colour, which is useful for camouflaging on the seabed.
+The angelshark (Squatina squatina) is a shark with a wide, flat body, resembling a ray or a skate.
+They’re usually a grey or brown color, which is useful for camouflaging on the seabed.
 They have two dorsal fins, as well as pectoral fins, which help to distinguish them from rays and skates.
 Angelsharks have wide mouths full of sharp teeth, helping them capture prey such as fish and crustaceans.

 The angelshark is found in the Mediterranean Sea, the Aegean Sea, around the Canary Islands, and around the coasts of Great Britain and Ireland, though its historical range is larger.
 Its presence is uncertain in many regions it once inhabited.

-What is being done to protect endangered species?
+What is being done to protect endangered species in Europe?

 There are various initiatives in place at international and European level to protect endangered species.
-The European Union’s new Nature Restoration Law, for example, intends to restore ecosystems and habitats of species on land and in water by setting binding targets for member states.
+The EU’s new Nature Restoration Law, for example, intends to restore ecosystems and habitats of species on land and in water by setting binding targets for member states.

 IFAW is actively committed to the protection of endangered species in Europe and around the world, and they need your help.
 Preserving biodiversity is vital for animals, people, and the planet.